 The average annual salary for compensation, benefits and job analysis specialists was $63,000 as of May 2018, according to the Bureau of Labor Statistics*.
 Yearly salaries for the highest 10% of earners exceeded $102,400.
 Like employment opportunities, potential salary ranges are determined by a variety of factors, such as a candidate’s work experience and level of educational attainment, as well as regional market conditions.

-The journey to a career as a benefits specialist can begin with enrolling in a bachelor’s degree program in business administration, applied psychology with a concentration in organizational psychology or a related field with a minor in human resources administration.
+The journey to a career as a benefits specialist can begin with enrolling in a bachelor’s degree program in human resources.
 HR coursework typically includes compensation and benefits, organizational behavior and development, management of human resources, and administrative and personnel law.

 Graduates of a human resources administration program should be able to:

 - Apply organizational training theory, methodology and evaluation to real-world business situations